polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

   --rpc-port 9988
 ```

-In this example, the first `--port` setting specifies the port for the collator node, and the second `--port` specifies the embedded relay chain node port.
-The first `--rpc-port` setting specifies the port you can connect to collator.
+In this example, the first `--port` setting specifies the port for the collator node and the second `--port` specifies the embedded relay chain node port.
+The first `--rpc-port` setting specifies the port you can connect to the collator.
 The second `--rpc-port` specifies the port for connecting to the embedded relay chain.

 ## Obtain Coretime